Endpoint Services, Munki, Repository Structure

 verify their installation/removal.
 Additional information on manifests can be found in our manifests article and on the Munki Wiki.

 Contains catalog files1 that group software into "channels", allowing IT Pros to deploy certain software installations and

 updates to one group of computers, while denying those same installs and

 updates to another group.
 Two common catalogs are "Testing" and "Production".
 Catalog files should never be edited directly but instead are set on the pkginfo files and computer manifests.
+Catalogs are searched in the same order as they are specified in the client manifest - catalog order matters.
 Additional information on catalogs can be found on the Munki Wiki.

 icons Contains the artwork for packages that are displayed to users in the Managed Software Center application.
 The preferred file format is PNG.

 Additional information on product icons can be found on the Munki Wiki.

 client_resources Contains HTML and other files that can be used to customize the Managed Software Center application for users, including a customized banner image, sidebar, footer, etc.

 Additional information on client customization can be found on the Munki Wiki.

 1 Structured XML files that conform to Apple's PLIST document type definition